laravel/nova-docs/src/5.0/resources/repeater-fields.md

 In this example, we utilized the `ID::hidden` method, which prevents Nova from showing the `ID` field to the user, but still passes its value to Nova when saving or updating the resource.

+When used alongside JSON preset, Nova will generate the unique identifier by default (UUID) for each item.
+You may customize this using [field hydration](./fields.md#field-hydration) for the related field.

 ## Repeater Field Capabilities

 While a `Repeatable` can use many of the same fields as typical Nova resources and actions, they do not behave in the same way.
 For instance, methods like `creationRules`, and `updateRules` are not supported because the validation rules are the same for both creation and edit modes.
 Also, fields inside a `Repeatable` do not support dependent field (`dependsOn`) functionality.